-In 2021, the general millage of 16.50 was reallocated to 13.75 mills for the general fund and 2.75 for debt service, while the fire tax at 1.25 mills and the ambulance tax at 0.50 mills remained unchanged.
-Total revenues decreased 15.73% or \$506,191 from the prior year.
-This decrease in revenue is due to the fact that the Borough received large fee in lieu recreation fee in 2020, and there was an decrease in interest and rents.
+In 2022, the general millage of 16.50 was reallocated to 13.75 mills for the general fund and 2.75 for debt service, while the fire tax at 1.25 mills and the ambulance tax at 0.50 mills remained unchanged.
+Total revenues decreased 3.07% or \$83,132 from the prior year.
+This decrease in revenue is due to the fact that the Borough had higher highway maintenance revenue that was offset by investment losses.